IMI in Portugal

 Can I be exempt from IMI?

 Yes, in some situations.
 The ePortugal public guidance refers to both permanent and temporary exemptions, depending on factors such as household income, the property tax value, owner-occupation and compliance with the applicable legal requirements.
+In urban rehabilitation or listed heritage cases, different benefits may also be available and deserve separate review.